Why is it so difficult to make change stick?

 Whether it’s a goal at work, something personal or simply following through on that new years’ resolution, you may have noticed that sustaining any change can be way more difficult than we expect.
 We may start full of gusto in our quest to quit smoking, adopt a vegan lifestyle, get more exercise etc and yet all too often we look back and wonder “when exactly did I let that one slip by the wayside and fall back into my old habits”?

-The short answer is that our basic psychology, our hard wiring, is working against us and hijacking our good intentions without us even being aware of it.
-The good news though is if we understand what’s happening we can hack it.
-We can become one of those annoying people who seem to effortlessly make positive changes stick.
-We can make those changes that matter to us without relying on extraordinary willpower that so often lets us down.
+The short answer is that our basic psychology, our hard wiring, is often working against us and hijacking the good intentions without us necessarily being aware of it.
+The good news though is if you understand what’s happening you can hack it.
+You can become one of those people who seem to effortlessly make positive changes stick.
+You can make those changes that matter to you without relying on extraordinary willpower that so often lets most people down.

 I’m not going to pretend it’s easy but what I can say (from our own experience with business clients and from the huge body of research into change) is that paying attention to these 5 themes will dramatically increase your chance of success.
 So let’s take a look at the themes: